 Dr. Anderson is board certified with the American Board of Surgery and the American Board of Thoracic Surgery, and is a member of numerous surgical and thoracic societies and associations including the American College of Surgeons, the Society of Thoracic Surgeons and the American Cancer Society.
 He was president of the Peoria Medical Society from 2007-2008.

 An Illinois native, Dr. Anderson was born in Yorkville.
-He currently lives in the Peoria area with his two children.
+He currently lives in the Morton with his wife and six children.